victor-raphael17/healthierclinic-app/README.md

 3. Upgrade your packages
     - sudo apt upgrade -y

-4. Install Docker engine and run the hello-world test
+4. Install Docker Engine and run the hello-world test
     - https://docs.docker.com/engine/install/

 5. Add user to docker group, using append and refresh the group